Dalton Trumbo: Later career

-Gradually the blacklist weakened.
-With the support of director Otto Preminger, Trumbo was credited for the screenplay of the film Exodus (1960), adapted from the novel of the same name by Leon Uris.
-Shortly thereafter, actor Kirk Douglas announced Trumbo had written the screenplay for Stanley Kubrick's film Spartacus (also 1960), adapted from the novel by Howard Fast.
+Ingo Preminger, the brother of producer-director Otto Preminger, was Dalton Trumbo's agent.
+Otto Preminger hired Trumbo to write a screenplay for the film he intended to adapt from Leon Uris' 1958 novel Exodus when the script he had commissioned from Uris was deemed unusable.
+The producer-director decided to give Trumbo the screen credit.
+Shortly thereafter, actor Kirk Douglas announced Trumbo had written the screenplay for Stanley Kubrick's film Spartacus (also 1960), adapted from the 1951 novel by Howard Fast.
 With these actions, Preminger and Douglas helped end the power of the blacklist.

 Trumbo was reinstated into the Writers Guild of America, West and was credited on all subsequent scripts.
 The guild finally gave him full credit for the script of the 1953 film Roman Holiday in 2011.
 Trumbo directed the 1971 film adaptation of his novel Johnny Got His Gun, starring Timothy Bottoms, Diane Varsi, Jason Robards and Donald Sutherland.
-One of the last films Trumbo wrote, Executive Action (1973), was based on the Kennedy assassination.
+One of the last films Trumbo wrote, Executive Action (1973), was based on the John F. Kennedy assassination.
 The Academy officially recognized Trumbo as the winner of the Oscar for the 1956 film The Brave One in 1975, presenting him with a statuette.

 Personal life

 In 1938, Trumbo married Cleo Fincher, who was born in Fresno, California, on July 17, 1916, and had moved with her divorced mother and her brother and sister to Los Angeles.
-The Trumbos had three children: Nikola Trumbo (1939), who became a psychotherapist; Christopher Trumbo (1940-2011), a filmmaker and screenwriter who became an expert on the Hollywood blacklist; and Melissa Trumbo (1945), known as Mitzi, a photographer.
+The Trumbos had three children: Nikola Trumbo (1939–2018), who became a psychotherapist; Christopher Trumbo (1940–2011), a filmmaker and screenwriter who became an expert on the Hollywood blacklist; and Melissa Trumbo (1945), known as Mitzi, a photographer.
 Mitzi Trumbo dated comedian Steve Martin when they were both in their early 20s, which is recounted in Martin's 2007 book Born Standing Up.
 Martin wrote of her: "Mitzi became my official photographer, and she snapped dozens of rolls of film, all to find the perfect publicity photo."

 Cleo Trumbo died of natural causes at the age of 93 on October 9, 2009, at the home she shared with Mitzi Trumbo in Los Altos, California.